Anku5hk/Programmers_guide_to_Python/book.md

 v.perform_op()
 v.printer() # a = 40 # b = 10 # total = 30
 ```
-3. **Multilevel**: In Multi-Level a child class inherits a parent class and is also a parent class to other class.
+3. **Multilevel**: In Multi-Level a child class inherits a parent class and is also a parent class to another class.
 ```Python
 ## Example: inherit classes in a sequence like MyClass1 -> MyClass2 -> MyClass3
 class MyClass1: